UWRealityLab/vrcapstone19sp-team2/docs/README.md

      - Secret door open/close
      - Fuse box "click" sound
    - Helicopter prototype: finished the animation of basic rotation and movement.
+- Jiwen Wu
+  - Worked on improving the textures of some game objects:
+    - Instead of a button that is floating in mid-air, a real switch is now used to control the shutters.
+User can flip the switch by doing any action with the controller.
+    - Changed the fuse box script.
+Now, the player can turn off lights when all three switches are down or up.
+However, all switches must be at the up position in order to turn on lights.
+  - Did a lot of thinking for the game UI, the hint system, and how to end the game
+    - When player grabs a diary or an important piece of paper, a text box that shows the what the diary / paper says will be displayed.
+    - A timer that times how long the player has been playing.
+Give the user urgency.
+    - Hint system: we will give the player a fixed amount of hints.
+When user uses a hint, the game object the player should interact with will be highlighted.
+    - Exiting the game: instead of the under-water idea (too hard to model the physics of that), we will let the player contact the military rescue team using a radio / phone (another puzzle), and the rescue team will send a helicopter to rescue the player.
+When the helicopter is close, the player will need to find a flare gun and shoot flares into the sky for the helicopter to locate the player.
+Helicopter will then lower a rope / soft ladder, and the user will need to climb up to the helicopter to escape.
  - Yifan Xu
    - Updated the gun that allows the users to load the gun themselves in order to be able to shoot
      - Disable the shooting for the gun without magazine